fulkruhm/podspro/README.md

 ---

-## 🎬 What PODS Is
+## What is PODS?

 PODS is an **AI-native supply chain intelligence platform** that transforms operational data into real-time decisions.

-Instead of dashboards that only visualize metrics, PODS acts as an **operational co-pilot** — continuously analyzing inventory and logistics signals to surface risks, insights, and recommended actions.
+Rather than dashboards that only visualize metrics, PODS acts as an **operational co-pilot** — continuously analyzing inventory and logistics signals to surface risks, insights, and recommended actions before problems escalate.

 ---

-## ⚡ Demo — How Teams Use PODS
+## Live Demo

 ```
 Operator: "Why is Store 14 inventory dropping faster this week?"